GENERAL HEALTH AND EMERGENCY INFORMATION

 If your child has an illness which has the potential to cause death during the school day, YCS must be made aware prior to the student’s first day of school.
 Examples of these conditions would be seizures, diabetes, allergies requiring an Epi Pen, severe asthma and/or any other condition that is considered to be life threatening.
 Parents/guardians are responsible for reporting this information to the Registered Nurse assigned to that school.
 Parents/guardians must provide the medication in its original container along with the medication authorization form prior to the first day of school.
 Students will be excluded from school until these requirements are met.
 (RCW 28A.210.320, District Policy 3413)

 YCS requires signed authorization forms for the dispensing of any prescription or non-prescription medicines to students.
 Forms must be signed by the physician as well as the parent/guardian and are available from the office.
 Physicians may fax this information to our school at 360-458-8040.
 All medications must be delivered to and picked up from the school by the parent/guardian in the original container.
-Most medications can be dispensed by the parent/guardian before or after school.
+Most medication can be dispensed by the parent/guardian before or after school.
 Please ask your healthcare provider for guidance on medication delivery times.
+All student medications, epi-pens, and inhalers must be picked up at the end of the school year by a parent or guardian.
+The health room closes on the last day of school, arrangements must be prearranged with the office to pick up at a later date.
 (RCW 28A.210.260 & 270, District Policy 3416)

 Accident or Head Trauma: Parents will be notified regarding any incident that necessitates an accident report.
 In addition, any student who suffers trauma to the head at school will be assessed in the health room and parents will be notified.